kevinduh/sockeye-recipes/README.md

 The model and all training info are saved in modeldir (~/sockeye_trial/model1).

 Optionally, let's try GPU version.
 This assumes your machine has NVIDIA GPUs.
 First, we modify the modeldir hyper-parameter to model2, to keep the training information separate.
-Next we run the same train.sh script but telling it to use the gpu.
+Next we run the same train.sh script but telling it to use the gpu:
 ```bash
 > sed 's/model1/model2/' hyperparams.sample-de-en.txt > hyperparams.sample-de-en.2.txt
 > sh path/to/sockeye-recipes/train.sh hyperparams.sample-de-en.2.txt gpu
 ```

 The GPU version calls scripts/get-gpu.sh to find a free GPU card on the current machine.
 Sockeye allows multi-GPU training but in these recipes we only use one GPU per training process.

 Alternatively, all these commands can also be used in conjunction with Univa Grid Engine, e.g.: